Sharon Gandarilla-Javier smiling and wearing a white top

 Bio

-She brings over two decades of combined experience in public safety and social work.
+Dr. Sharon Gandarilla-Javier brings over two decades of combined experience in law enforcement and social work.
 A first-generation Latina, she graduated from John Jay College in 1998 and later completed the NYPD Graduate Certificate Program.
-She earned her M.A. in Criminal Justice with a specialization in Criminology and Deviance from John Jay College and her Ph.D. in Social Welfare from the University at Albany (SUNY).
-She served as a New York City Police Officer for 10 years and has been a licensed social worker for 14 years, holding licenses in New York, Maryland, and New Jersey.
-She has taught PSC 202: Police and Diversity, PSC 235: Women in Policing, and PSC 324: Police Use of Force.
-Her research focuses on intimate partner violence (IPV) among Latina women and, more recently, examines police use of force and police–social work co-response models to address mental health crises.
-A certified TF-CBT practitioner and NYPD-certified Methods of Instruction (MOI) trainer.
-Additionally, she also provides a 2-hour domestic violence training for NASW Florida.
-She has served as NASW Florida Chapter President and NASW National Vice President, championing equity, ethics, and member engagement to strengthen the profession and advance public safety.
+She earned her M.A. in Criminal Justice, with a specialization in Criminology and Deviance, from John Jay College and her Ph.D. in Social Welfare from the University at Albany (SUNY).
+Dr. Gandarilla-Javier served as a New York City Police Officer for 10 years, including service in the Domestic Violence (DV) Unit, and has been a licensed social worker for 14 years, holding licenses in New York, Maryland, and New Jersey.
+She teaches PSC 101: Introduction to Policing; PSC 202: Police and Diversity; PSC 235: Women in Policing; and PSC 324: Police Use of Force.
+Her research concentrates on intimate partner violence (IPV) and violence against women, grounded in feminist theoretical perspectives.
+As a qualitative researcher, her work draws on phenomenology and participatory action research (PAR) to center survivor voices and critically examine law enforcement responses to gender-based violence.
+She is a certified TF-CBT practitioner and an NYPD-certified Methods of Instruction (MOI) trainer.
+She has also served in national leadership roles within NASW, advancing equity, ethics, and professional engagement.

 JJC Affiliations